- Export to PDF

 You may also contact the European Ombudsman’s Data Protection Officer (DPO-Euro-Ombudsman@ombudsman.europa.eu) if you have any question on the processing of your personal data.

 Restrictions under Article 25 of Regulation 2018/1725 may apply, see Ombudsman Decision of 9 November 2020.

 6/ How long do we keep your data?

-The majority of case files, including their related data in the documents or as integrated into databases, are subject to a five years retention period, notably when:
+Case files, including documents related data or data integrated into databases, are subject to a retention period of:

-In line with the above-mentioned interests, confidential material in case files shall generally but subject to the provisions below, not be retained in the case files once the case has been closed and, where a complainant is involved, the period of time for dealing with any request for review has expired.
+Shorter retention periods apply to confidential documents which are part of the case file.
+In particular, confidential documents shall, generally, be deleted once the case has been closed and, where a complainant is involved, the period of time for dealing with any request for review has expired.

-The above-mentioned decisions and actions in relation to the handling of confidential documents are duly recorded on the case file.
+Any decisions and actions in relation to the handling of the above mentioned confidential documents are duly recorded on the case file.

-You have at any time the right to address yourself to the European Data Protection Supervisor (firstname.lastname@example.org), if you consider that your rights under Regulation 2018/1725 have been infringed as a result of the processing of your personal data by the Ombudsman.
+Data subjects have at any time the right to address a complaint to the European Data Protection Supervisor (firstname.lastname@example.org), if they consider that their rights under Regulation 2018/1725 have been infringed by the Ombudsman.

 Article 10 of Regulation 2018/1725.